Alternating Currents in Neuromodulation

 • Median Nerve Electrical Stimulation (MNS): Technique and Clinical Use

-• Reviews retrospective cohort findings using MMSE, ADL, and P300 event-related potentials demonstrating cognitive, functional, and neurophysiological improvement without adverse effects.
+• Details median nerve anatomy, stimulation parameters, and the rationale for MNS as a low-cost, noninvasive neuromodulation strategy.
+Reviews retrospective cohort findings using MMSE, ADL, and P300 event-related potentials demonstrating cognitive, functional, and neurophysiological improvement without adverse effect.

 • Electro-Neuromodulation of Motor Control and Tic Suppression